James Brown Humphrey: Career

-Notable Students
+Notable students

 The list of his notable students includes such prominent early jazz greats as Chris Kelly, Sam Morgan, Sunny Henry, Harrison Barnes, Jimmy "Kid" Clayton, Tubby Hall, Kid Ory, Jim Robinson, and John Casimir.

 Humphrey's musical abilities also indirectly influenced many of the New Orleans jazz greats that he did not teach directly.
 One such musician was Louis Armstrong, of whom he was an acquaintance.
 John Casimir, one of Humphrey's longtime students, and eventual bandmate of Louis Armstrong's, recalled in an interview:

 On Tulane Avenue, Louis Armstrong used to come around all the time.
 And Professor Humphrey used to show me how to make C#.
 Louis sneaked around there and asked, ‘How you make that C# and B natural?’
 Professor Humphrey come round there one day and caught me showin’ Louis.
 I be payin’ for it and I was givin’ it to the other fellow.

-Musical Family
+Musical family

 Humphrey helped to found two musical dynasties; that of his students and that of his descendants.
 He was the father of Willie Eli Humphrey Sr., the clarinetist, and of Lillian and Jamesetta, bass players.
 Early in the century, Lillian played bass in the 20 piece Bloom Philharmonic Orchestra in New Orleans.

 He was the grandfather of Percy Humphrey, trumpet, and Willie Humphrey Jr., clarinet, both early members of the world-renowned Preservation Hall Jazz Band.
 Professor Humphrey was also grandfather to their sibling Earl Humphrey, a trombonist as well as famed jazz trumpeter Umar Sharif (formerly Emery Thompson).

 Willie Humphrey Jr. once recalled in an interview, "He had his system -- he branded us if we didn’t do right, he would put it, well, we could better understand on our backs," he chuckled fondly.

 Late career

-Humphrey remained active as a performer, band leader, and music teacher well into his autumn years before passing away in 1937.
+Humphrey remained active as a performer, band leader, and music teacher well into his autumn years before dying in 1937.
 Despite his talent and high reputation, Humphrey, like most black musicians of his time, was unable to make a good living through music alone.
 Humphrey had several non-musical sources of income.
 At one time he had a job turning gaslights on and off on Canal Street, the main business street which divided the old French Quarter from the newer Uptown section.
 He sold flags from his garden, and made money in real estate.